Conservative Club, Edinburgh: History

 In 1880, the club moved to a club house on Princes Street designed by Arthur Colville.
-It opened officially on the 1st February 1884.
+It opened officially on 1 February 1884.
 The new clubhouse had an elaborate carved timber stair turning round a 2-storey arcade, against 3 stained glass windows by James Ballantyne and Son.

 In 1978, department store Debenhams took over the property, as well as The Scottish Liberal Club next door, and knocked through turning both into a department store.

 Present use

 In 2021, the clubhouse, along with the former clubhouse of The Scottish Liberal Club, received planning permission for conversion into a hotel.
+In 2024, new plans were announced.
+On 9 July 2026, the building was destroyed by fire.